zsnahid/PH-Assignment-10-Client/README.md

 - **Client-Side Code**: https://github.com/programming-hero-web-course2/b10-a10-client-side-zsnahid
 - **Server-Side Code**: https://github.com/programming-hero-web-course2/b10-a10-server-side-zsnahid

-Explore EquiSports and enjoy a seamless shopping experience for all your sports equipment needs!
+Explore Sportify and enjoy a seamless shopping experience for all your sports equipment needs!